symdiff/symdiff.github.io/plugins.md

 * [LESS](http://lesscss.org/)?
 The API of LESS is async and thus cannot be used from the synchronous symdiff API.
 Please compile it to CSS first and use symdiff-css.
 * [Stylus](https://learnboost.github.io/stylus/)?
 See LESS.
 * [Mustache](https://github.com/janl/mustache.js)?
-Planned, but there’s a decent chance that symdiff-handlebars already works.
+Planned, but there’s a decent chance that symdiff-handlebars already works for you (it removes all curly brackets expressions and runs the result through symdiff-html).

 And the thing only you are using?
 Consider [writing a plugin](/write-a-plugin/).